 The only time a 30-minute time slot is appropriate is if the patient has 10 or fewer teeth, if the patient is a child, or if you have a dedicated assistant to help you.
 It is not an appropriate amount of time for a perio maintenance—ever!
 You mentioned 90 minutes to do a full mouth root planing and scaling plus two prophies and a perio maintenance.
 That's four patients in 90 minutes, which means about 22 minutes per patient.
 This is tantamount to malpractice in my opinion, as there is no way humanly possible to deliver anything near high-quality care in this amount of time.

 What you need to do is get out as quickly as you can before some patient levels a board complaint against you and this greed-driven dentist.
-Don't stay in hygiene hell, because you're going to get burned!
+Don't stay in hygiene hell because you're going to get burned!

 Don't be shy!
 If YOU have a tough issue in your dental office that you would like addressed, send it to [email protected] for the experts to answer.
 Remember, you'll be helping others who share the same issue.
 Responses will come from various dental consultants, as well as other experts in the areas of human resources, coding, front office management, and more.
-These folks will assist dental professionals with their various issues on DentistryIQ because they're very familiar with the tough challenges day-to-day practice can bring.
-All inquiries will be answered anonymously each Thursday here on DIQ.
+All inquiries will be answered anonymously here on DIQ.

 Originally published in 2018 and updated regularly.